-This is a Recovery Plan prepared under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999, with the assistance of funding provided by the Australian Government.
+This Recovery Plan was prepared by the Department of the Environment, Land, Water and Planning with the assistance of funding provided by the Australian Government and with Linda F. Lumsden and Micaela L. Jemison (Arthur Rylah Institute for Environmental Research, DELWP) as lead contributors.
 This Recovery Plan has been developed with the involvement and cooperation of a range of stakeholders, but individual stakeholders have not necessarily committed to undertaking specific actions.
 The attainment of objectives and the provision of funds may be subject to budgetary and other constraints affecting the parties involved.
 Proposed actions may be subject to modification over the life of the plan due to changes in knowledge.